Alice Baber

 1928-1982

-Alice Baber, who was born in Charleston, Illinois in 1928, began exhibiting her work in New York City in 1957 when she was included in the Stable Gallery’s Sixth Annual Exhibition of New York artists.
+Alice Baber, born in Charleston, Illinois in 1928, began exhibiting her work in New York City in 1957 when she was included in the Stable Gallery’s Sixth Annual Exhibition of New York artists.
 Baber, as one of the approximately twenty women included on the Annual’s extensive roster, was shown alongside Grace Hartigan, Louise Nevelson, Lee Krasner, Mary Abbott, Joan Mitchell, and Elaine de Kooning.
 While many of the male artists featured in this exhibition have been recognized as key figures of the Abstract Expressionist movement, Baber – who died at the age of fifty-four in 1982 – has long been overlooked by museums and the art market at large.

 Consign a work by Alice Baber